 Belt—Official navy-blue web belt with metal buckle and Tiger Cub, Cub Scout, or Webelos Scout emblem.

-Neckerchief slide—Official gold-tone metal slide with the Tiger Cub, Cub Scout, or Webelos Scout logo.
+Neckerchief slide—Official gold-tone metal slide with Rank Logo.
 Scouts may wear handmade neckerchief slides.

 Cap —Official navy-blue cap with orange front panel and tiger cub emblem for Tiger Cubs; yellow panel and wolf emblem for Wolf Cub Scouts; blue panel and bear emblem for Bear Cub Scouts.
 Webelos Scouts wear an olive cap with a plain panel bearing the Webelos logo.

 There are few area scout shops where you can purchase all the necessary supplies for your scout.

 5234 Port Royal Road

 National Capital Area Scout Shop (Official BSA Store)